ivoa/vo-dml/tools/ReadMe.md

     description = "convert UML to VO-DML"
 }
 ```
+The available conversion scripts are those in the [xslt](./xslt) directory with `xmi2vo-dml` as part of their name.

 _TODO - there is still some information in the [README.txt](./README.txt) file that should be incorporated in these instructions_